Complete Guide to Google My Business - Registration, Verification & Thorough Optimisation of GMBAre you local Business competing with National Brands?

 Why does having a GMB matter so much?

 Let's say you have started a restaurant by leasing a place in Toronto, Ontario.
-After a few days, some big brand or just another local guy opens a new store just on the opposite side of your restaurant and the only difference is you didn't list your store on Google using Google my business, but your competitors did so.
+After a few days, some big brands or just another local guy opens a new store just on the opposite side of your restaurant and the only difference is you didn't list your store on Google using Google my business, but your competitors did so.
 Now let's see how will that affects you.

 As it's evident, your customers are online and are searching online.
 Today, around 97% of customers read online reviews for the local business before making a visit to local businesses.
 Stumped?
 Read further, over 28% of consumers who search for a type of local business by mobile device call or go to that shop within 24 hours.
 (Source: Forrester, Bright Local).
 And based on recent stats conducted by Nectafy, mobile devices will influence over $1.4 trillion in local sales by 2021!